-The automatic nature of in-built habits mean one simply can’t hear it when they are manipulating the sound, or when they switch approaches in the beginning/middle/end of a phrase.
-Furthermore, it is then very hard to manually override that behaviour, even when one “knows” what they should be doing differently.
+The automatic nature of in-built habits mean one simply can’t hear it when they are manipulating the sound, or when a change in approach occurs in the beginning/middle/end of a phrase.
+Furthermore, it is then very hard to manually override that behaviour, even when one “knows” they should be doing things differently.

 It can often feel like beating your head off a brick wall.
 Phrases like “I’m finding it hard to commit to that note” or “I’m struggling to NOT do what I was doing before” are very common responses to hearing these issues.